 For a complete listing of all goods in Class 15, see below.
 For more information about trademarks and federal registration, see Nolo's articles on Trademark.

 Examples of Class 15 marks include GIBSON GUITAR (electric bass guitars), D’ADDARIO (guitar strings), OCTOFONE (musical instruments), and EC (guitar picks).

-You would NOT use Class 15 if you were registering apparatus for the recording, transmission, amplification and reproduction of sound (Class 9 - Computers and Scientific Devices).
+You would not use Class 15 if you were registering apparatus for the recording, transmission, amplification, or reproduction of sound (which would fall into Class 9 - Computers and Scientific Devices).

 If the mark is used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.

 In most cases, where the trademark is applied to the goods or the containers for the goods in Class 15 by means of labels, a label is an acceptable specimen.
 Shipping or mailing labels may be accepted if they are affixed to the goods or to the containers for the goods and if proper trademark usage is shown.
 They are not acceptable if the mark as shown is merely used as a trade name and not as a trademark.
 An example of this is the use of the term solely as a return address.